SaloniBhalerao/Cloud-Project-2/README.md

 •	Upload details of available food.

-There is a table which displays the details of the uploaded file
+There is a table which displays the details of the events posted by event organizers.